Pyugt/Explainable-AI-Framework-for-Judicial-Verdict-Classification/README.md

 # Explainable AI Framework for Judicial Verdict Classification

-An AI-powered framework for predicting and explaining Supreme Court of India verdicts using machine learning and Explainable AI (XAI) techniques
+An AI-powered framework for predicting and explaining Supreme Court of India verdicts using machine learning and Explainable AI (XAI) techniques.

 ---